ProteusMRIgHIFU/BabelViscoFDTD/README.md

 ### macOS
 Any recent version of macOS and XCode with the command-line tools should be enough.
 Most tests have been done in Big Slur and Monterey.
 The CPU version in macOS supports OpenMP in ARM64 processors (M1, M1 Max, M2 ultra, M2).
 In X86-64, the OpenMP feature is now turned as experimental; by default, it will run only single-thread.
 See below for details on how to enable it.
 For ARM64 version will have OpenMP fully enabled by default.

 The OpenCL and Metal backed have been tested in Intel-based integrated GPUs, AMD GPUs and  ARM64-based systems.
-There is, however, some limitations of AMD GPUs with OpenCL (see below macOS notes for more details).
+There are, however, some limitations of AMD GPUs with OpenCL (see below macOS notes for more details).
 Metal backend is available for both X86-64 and Apple Silicon systems.
 Overall, Metal is the recommended backend for M1 processors and AMD GPUs.

 Best scenario for both X64 and ARM64-based systems is to use fully native Python distributions using homebrew:
 1. Install  [homebrew](https://brew.sh/)